DCL Learning Series

 Bill Kasdorf (34:46):

 You want to take that Mark, or you want me to go ahead first?
 You start.
 Yeah.
 Well, you know, another major trend, I mentioned thinking digital first, instead of thinking print first in terms of how you, how you create your content, how you manage your content, how you deliver your content.
 But another aspect of that is people are consuming content in more granular bits, right?
 They aren't necessarily getting the large publication chunks that they used to.
 So, you know, if you've got XML and particularly if you've got some semantics associated with that XML so that, you know, what, in all this XML that I've got here is about X. You know, you can go into that repository of content, me to just characterize it that way and say, you know what?
 I've got all these, let me just give you a mundane example is I published a whole bunch of cookbooks, right?
-So I've got Italian code bricks.
-I got French cookbooks and I don't Mexican comic books, et cetera.
+So I've got Italian cookbooks.
+I got French cookbooks and I've got Mexican cookbooks, et cetera.
 And it's like, well, you know what?
-I can put together a Redcoat book because everybody's baking bread all of a sudden, right.
+I can put together a bread cookbook because everybody's baking bread all of a sudden, right.
 So I could look at all that XML I got and say, give me all the recipes that are about bread.
 And now I got a new book to sell, right.
 So that's just one example.

 Mark Gross (36:06):